Mammoth Lakes California, USA Travel Guide

 Support Mammoth Lakes Trails and Public Access, upholding local recreational areas.

-Choose G Adventures, a leader in ethical travel experiences, for your broader travel plans.
+Choose G Adventures, a leader in conscientious travel experiences, for your broader travel plans.

-Direct your generosity to local non-profits focused on environmental conservation or community needs.
+Direct your generosity to local non-profits focused regarding environmental conservation or community needs.
 This approach has a tangible way to give back to the place you visit.